stanford-crfm/helm/README.md

 ### Adding new scenarios

-In order to implement new metrics:
+In order to implement new scenarios:

 1. Create a new file as a new Python scenario file in the `scenarios` folder.
 2. Within the scenario file, create a `Scenario` class, e.g. `YourScenario`.